openSUSE/news-o-o/_posts/2010-08-22-opensuse-weekly-news-issue-137-is-out.markdown

 ####  [Joe Brockmeier: Spread the word: Ohio LinuxFest registration is open!](http://dissociatedpress.net/2010/08/17/spread-the-word-ohio-linuxfest-registration-is-open/)

-"Things are spinning up for Ohio LinuxFest ” we™re less than a month out, so now is the time for everyone planning on attending the big ˜fest to sign up and start making your plans to attend.
-Even if you™re not going to be there (why not?) please help spread the word!
+"Things are spinning up for Ohio LinuxFest â€” weâ€™re less than a month out, so now is the time for everyone planning on attending the big â€˜fest to sign up and start making your plans to attend.
+Even if youâ€™re not going to be there (why not?) please help spread the word!
 Follow @ohiolinux on Twitter for updates.
 See you in Columbus!"